Using

 Y-Axis (absorbance or transmittance)

 • Absorbance is a dimensionless value based on the decadic (base-10) log of I/Io and depends on concentration and path length.
 Absorbance can also be calculated using the Naperian or base-e logarithm.
-To convert from decadic to Naperian absorbance, multiply the decadic absorbance value by 2.302585.

 • Transmittance is dimensionless, represents the percent of light that passes through a sample, and depends on concentration and path length.